Qovery/Replibyte/README.md

 - [x] On-the-fly data de/encryption (AES-256)
 - [x] Work on different VPC/network
 - [x] Use [custom transformers](examples/wasm)
-- [x] Database Subsetting: Scale down a production database to a more reasonable size (Postgres only ATM)
+- [x] Database Subsetting: Scale down a production database to a more reasonable size

 Here are the features we plan to support